 In our example, Jon is a 62-year-old man who is applying for a $250,000 policy for a 15-year term.
 Based on this information and a rating of sub-standard class Table 2, the best price is with Banner Life Insurance, …

 Just for the record, a 10-year term life insurance policy for the same amount would be around $171.06 per month with Banner as well.

 Now, let’s say it is discovered that Jon has been cancer free for over five years and is otherwise healthy.
 With this scenario, he may get standard rates.
 For a 10-year, $250,000 policy, his best rates will be with Banner Life…

 For a 15-year term, SBLI will offer the best rate at $192.05 per month.

 What If I Am Denied?

-Fill out the quote form below to get an idea of what kind of term life insurance rates may be available to you.
-And of course, please don’t hesitate to give us a call at 888-411-1329 to further discuss your life insurance options with a history of prostate cancer.
+Fill out the quote form to get an idea of what kind of term life insurance rates may be available to you.
+And of course, please don’t hesitate contacting us and discuss your life insurance options with a history of prostate cancer.